cognetive/VPC-Flow-Logs-Analytics/README.md

 ## Why Use Analytics?
 * It exploits VPC flow logs structure, gaining deep insights regarding traffic behavior in the cloud.
 * It uses state-of-the-art machine learning techniques to find network anomalies.
-* It visualize the analytics in a comprehensive manner.
+* It visualizes the analytics in a comprehensive manner.

 ## Data Format
 Analytics uses Pandas and assumes IBM format for VPC Flow Logs.
 Thus, the data should be provided as a Pandas Dataframe which contains the following fields (as columns):